PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 9. Matlab and BLE support for sports sensors?

-Polar OH1 should work with the Matlab BLE example, and Stryd foot pod should work with the Matlab BLE example.
-All problems are solved  for a real-time indoor activity monitoring system with Matlab, Polar OH1 and Stryd.
+Garmin HRM Dual, Polar OH1, Stryd should work with the Matlab BLE example.
+The door is open for a real-time indoor activity monitoring system using Matlab.
 Only the Matlab BLE example needs to be integrated and tested.

 https://www.mathworks.com/matlabcentral/answers/533393-are-there-specific-ble-heart-rate-sensor-devices-available-which-are-compatible-to-the-example-model?s_tid=prof_contriblnk